What is IVR? Benefits, Types, Applications & Use Cases Explained

 Banking & Finance

 In the banking and finance sector, IVR, also known as phone tree systems, allows customers to check balances, make payments, or report lost cards.
-They can perform the said tasks without waiting for a human representative.
-Banks usually authenticate customers by asking for their card or account number to ensure security.
+The IVR system can perform the mentioned tasks without waiting for a human representative.
+Likewise, banks also usually authenticate customers by asking for their card or account number through IVR to ensure security.

 Call Center